chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### 0.3.4
+- When creating a new file with a template, and the file already exists, you will be asked what you want to do.
+You can append the template to the top, bottom, overwrite the file with the template, or do nothing.

 ### 0.3.3
 - Fix 'undefined' error when cancelling template choices.
 - Insert after in captures now allow format syntax for dynamic insertion.